privacy-scaling-explorations/zkevm-specs/specs/opcode/3dRETURNDATASIZE.md

 ### Circuit behaviour

-1. Construct call context table in rw table
+1. Construct call context table in rw table.
-2. Do busmapping lookup for call context last call return data length read operation
+2. Do a busmapping lookup for CallContext last Call's ReturnDataLength  read.
-3. Do busmapping lookup for stack write operation
+3. Do a busmapping lookup for a stack write operation corresponding to the RETURNDATASIZE result.

 ## Constraints